 - Sustainable growth of, and resilience to change for, the Blue Economies of partner countries

 - Resilience to natural hazards including impact-based, climate-proof coastal flood warning systems

-ACCORD addresses and contributes to seven UN Sustainable Development Goals
+ACCORD addresses and contributes to six UN Sustainable Development Goals

 Beneficiaries and Capacity Building